joe-singh/joe-singh.github.io/writings/valuation/valuation.md

 # Investment Ideas

 Some thoughts on investing ideas and valuing companies.
+Nothing here is a recommendation.
+Please take everything here with a grain of salt and do your own research.

 1. [Apple](./apple/apple.md)
 2. [Opportunities in Genetics](./genetics/genetics.md)

 ## My Portfolio

-For what it's worth, here are the stocks I am invested in.
+For what it's worth, here are the positions I am invested in.
 <!--
 TradingView Widget BEGIN
 <div class="tradingview-widget-container">